Meghan Agosta

 Meghan Christina Agosta (born February 12, 1987) is a Canadian women's ice hockey forward, who last played for the Montreal Stars of the Canadian Women's Hockey League.
-Agosta plays for the Canada women's national ice hockey team and is a gold (3) and silver medallist at the Winter Olympics of 2006 Turin, 2010 Vancouver, 2014 Sochi, and 2018 Pyeongchang Winter Olympics.
+Agosta played for the Canada women's national ice hockey team and is a three-time gold medallist from the 2006, 2010 and 2014 Winter Olympics.
 At the 2010 Winter Olympics, Agosta was named MVP of the Women's Hockey Tournament.
 She is a multi-medallist at the Women's World Championships with two gold medals and six silvers.

 During the 2006–07 season at Mercyhurst College in NCAA Division I hockey, Agosta was the first freshman named as a finalist for the Patty Kazmaier Award.
 She was also named a First Team All-American and unanimously chosen for CHA Player of the Year.
 Agosta led the 2008–09 Mercyhurst Lakers to the finals of the NCAA women's hockey championship and as captain that season, earned numerous accolades, including being selected as a 2009 First Team All-American, a Patty Kazmaier Award Final Three, College Hockey America Player of the Year, the CHA Three-Star Player of the Year, to the CHA All-Tournament Team, and to the Frozen Four All-Tournament Team.

 Hockey career

 Minor

 Agosta switched from figure skating to hockey at age 6.
 As a teenager, Agosta participated in AAA boys hockey with the Chatham-Kent Cyclones.
 With the Cyclones, Agosta was part of Alliance Championship teams.
 She later competed for the AA Windsor Wildcats of the Ontario Provincial Women's Hockey League.
 At the 2003 Canada Winter Games, her goal clinched the win for Team Ontario.
-A teammates was Haley Irwin.
+A teammate was Haley Irwin.
 She was a gold medallist for Team Ontario Red at the National Under 18 championships in 2005.
 Agosta is an accomplished inline hockey player.
 She was a gold medallist for Canada at the 2004 World Inline Hockey Championship.

 College

-Agosta distinguished herself as at Mercyhurst College when a freshman in NCAA Division I hockey during the 2006–07 season.
+Agosta distinguished herself at Mercyhurst College as a freshman in NCAA Division I hockey during the 2006–07 season.
 She became the first freshman ever to make the final three for the Patty Kazmaier Award.
 She was also a First Team All-American and a unanimous choice for CHA Player of the Year.
 She helped lead Mercyhurst to the NCAA quarterfinals and to its inaugural No. 1 national ranking.